-Source of information: Summit County Assessor 26. unknown 0.
-27. unknown 28.
-Hattie Lund & Johnathan Archibald Deberry Town of Frisco Historic Park & Museum; Historic Property Inventory prepared for the Town of Frisco, 2 017; Growing Up At the Summit, Peterson, Elizabeth Mumford, 1993; 1910 & 1920 Federal Census rec 29.
-Construction history (inc clude description and dates of major additions, alterations, or demolitions): The house began as a si mple front gable "shot gun" house and remained in that configuration until the 1950s when the side win g was added.
-The porch construction does not appear to be original, but a simple porch did exist or n the house at one time.
-The windows and siding were also altered during that period.
-V .
-F 31.
-Instance Associations Original use(s): Domestic; Single Dwelling 32.
-Domestic; Single Dwelling 33.
-Domestic; Single Dwelling 34.
-The house sits on a series of lots that is part of the historic town grid.
-35. Historical background: The house is commonly associated with Hattie (Harriett Walker) Lund, however it may have actually bee en owned and occupied by her husband Johnathan Archibald Deberry in 1910.
-The 1910 Federal Censu is has Johnathan living on Galena St in Frisco as a bachelor, with a lodger named Benjamin Staley who is reportedly associated with 113 Granite (5ST.1757)).
-At this time, he owns his own house an d is working as a miner.
-Johnathan's family is well documented in the Federal and State Census record ds.
-In 1880, Thomas J. Deberry (b.1842) is a farmer married to Angeline Deberry (listed as "Jail A." 1855 -1935).
+- 31. Original use(s): Domestic; Single Dwelling 32.
+Intermediate use(s): Domestic; Single Dwelling 33.
+Current use(s): Domestic; Single Dwelling 34.
+Site type(s): The house sits on a series of lots that is part of the historic town grid. - 35.
+Historical background: The house is commonly associated with Hattie (Harriett Walker) Lund, however it may have actually been owned and occupied by her husband Johnathan Archibald Deberry in 1910.

+The 1910 Federal Census has Johnathan living on Galena St in Frisco as a bachelor, with a lodger named Benjamin Staley who is reportedly associated with 113 Granite (5ST.1757)).
+At this time, he owns his own house and is working as a miner.
+Johnathan's family is well documented in the Federal and State Census records.
+In 1880, Thomas J. Deberry (b.1842) is a farmer married to Angeline Deberry (listed as "Jail A." 1855-1935).
 They have three children: Mary Angeline (b.
 1876), Archie (b.
 1877) and Ellen (b.1880).
-By the 18 885 Colorado State Census in Summit County, she is widowed with three children (Ellen is listed a as Alice) she is working as a washerwoman.
-Angeline appears in the 1900 Federal Census, living in n Breckenridge with John Archibald who is 23 and working in the mines.
-Ellen is also living at home ar nd there is another daughter Eihel (Ethel?) born in Colorado in 1889.
-Harriett Walker Lund "Hattie" w as born in Kentucky in May of 1873.
-She moved to Frisco sometime before
+By the 1885 Colorado State Census in Summit County, she is widowed with three children (Ellen is listed as Alice) she is working as a washerwoman.
+Angeline appears in the 1900